DworkinLab/GettingStartedDworkinLab/DealingWithInfectionsFlyStocks.md

 If you do have a weaker culture, and want to use the red star yeast, I suggest the following.
 Seed a vial with lots of yeast (red star) on the food surface.
 Place the flies in this new vial.
 Repeat with a fresh vial (with fresh yeast) for each of the next two days (i.e. daily transfers).
 On the 4th day, transfer to a fresh vial without any new yeast seeded.
 HOPEFULLY, most of the problematic bacteria will have been replaced by the fresh yeast, and there is enough live yeast on the surface of the flies to start fresh community, but not too much too cause overgrowth.

+Much of the effects of yeast is likely in part due to its effect on lowering the pH of the fly media.
+Indeed Bloomington stock center suggests this is a common explanation for persistant bacterial infection. [they](http://flystocks.bio.indiana.edu/Fly_Work/culturing.htm#microbes) suggest lowering the food to around pH of 5, and this can help a lot.

 ## Making the antibiotic solution.